 Local government owned tidal waterways and canal estates have not been assessed against this strategy.
 As a result, they have not been mapped using the strategy's colour coded mapping system.
-New domestic waterfront structures in these canal estates still require development consent under Part 5.7 of the Tweed Local Environmental Plan because they are development occurring on lands below the mean high water mark.
-Proponents should contact Tweed Shire Council directly regarding development in these canals.
-The Tweed Shire Council website includes information about developing private waterfront structures within Council Owned waterways on its Private jetties and pontoons webpage.
+New domestic waterfront structures in this canal estate still require development consent under Part 5.7 of the Shoalhaven Local Environmental Plan because they are development occurring on lands below the mean high water mark.
+Shoalhaven Development Control Plan 2014 includes information about developing private waterfront structures, including structures in Council owned waterways.